Civlac/SRWLED-Wiki/Animations.md

 ### Sinewave
 A moving sine wave with a lot of controls.
-* Speed - Adjust speed of the animation.
+* Speed - Adjust the speed of the animation.
 * Intensity - Adjust PWM width of the wave.
-* FFT1 - Adjust rate of colour change.
+* FFT1 - Adjust the rate of color change.
-* FFT2 - Adjust frequency of the sine wave.
+* FFT2 - Adjust the frequency of the sine wave.